scarletknight11/SelfDrivingCarSimulator/README.md

 [demo video](https://youtu.be/11USfZurHVs)
 [deploy link](https://mjrb.github.io)

 simulation of crosswalk for analyzing traffic and comparing a traffic light vs free crosswalk.

-created for rutgers introduction to computer animation spring 2020.

-Technical Report - Research Track
-Group 8 - Michael Winters, Nathan Smith, Sanjit Singh github repo link web deployed link
-Video link

 Description of system:
 We attempted to model the environment of a city crosswalk with two kinds of agents: cars and pedestrians.
 This simulation could be used to test different avoidance behaviors for cars and agents, test flow or wait time of agents trying to use the intersection, or even test different placements of entrances and exits to examine effects on traffic flow or business popularity in a city environment.